-As mentioned before, having the brightest headlamp is not the best option for most backpacking trips.
+As mentioned before, having the brightest headlamp is not the best option for most backpacking trips and is unnecessary if you are just using it inside your 1-man tent.
 Unless you plan on using the headlamp for things like caving, mountain biking or bouldering in the dark, then there really is no need for a 500-lumen output headlamp that will burn the batteries in under 2 hours.

 When comparing the weights of headlamps to take backpacking, remember that the batteries play a significant role in the total weight.
 Unless your torch comes with a rechargeable USB battery, try if you can to get a weight of their product with batteries included.
 This gives you a true idea of what you will be carrying.
 Bear in mind that some heavier lamps will feel better on your head if they have a second strap at the top or divide the weight to both the front and back of the headlamp using a separate battery house.

 Compact headlamps, where the batteries are enclosed at the front in one complete torch unit, are highly practical for lightweight backpacking.
 Bigger headlamps may feel bulky on your head and require you to tighten the headband to prevent slippage which in turn can be less comfortable.
 If you need any kind of high output beam then a split battery pack and lamp will offer better balance on your head as well as higher maximum capacities but are less pocket-friendly.